 (VMware only) You must replace the VMware default certificate (localhost.localdomain) with a certificate that is generated using the hostname of the ESXi server.
 For more information, see the VMware documentation.
-For example steps to be followed on ESX5.1 and ESX5.5 servers, see "(2) Replacing the VMware Default Certificate".

-2. Verify that the certificate is of the supported format.
-The supported trusted certificate file extensions are .pem, .crt, .cer and .der.

-3. Execute the appropriate command to upload the certificate at the required level.
+- 2. Verify that the certificate is of the supported format.
+The supported trusted certificate file extensions are .pem, .crt, .cer and .der. - 3.
+Execute the appropriate command to upload the certificate at the required level.
 From the following table, choose the command that meets your requirements: